 All ceremonies are scheduled based on the discretion of Arlington National Cemetery.
 All ceremonies are scheduled based on time, location, appropriateness and availability.
-They are also subject to cancellation or rescheduling due to the addition of official U.S. Government ceremonies, inclement weather, or other unforeseen occurrences.
+They are also subject to cancellation or rescheduling due to official U.S. government ceremonies, inclement weather or other unforeseen occurrences.

 Public Wreath Ceremony

-Public Wreath Ceremonies are ceremonies conducted at the Tomb of the Unknown Soldier.
-Public Wreath Ceremonies are limited to one per group per day with a maximum of four participants in the ceremony.
+A group may honor U.S. veterans and members of the armed forces by laying a wreath at the Tomb of the Unknown Soldier.
+Public wreath ceremonies are limited to one per group per day, with a maximum of four participants in the ceremony.
 The wreath for the ceremony is provided by the participants.
-If you wish to schedule a Public Wreath Ceremony at the Tomb of the Unknown Soldier please select this option.
+Request a public wreath ceremony.

-By definition, Honor Flights are trips scheduled by the Honor Flight Network to bring veterans to Washington D.C. to visit their respective war memorials.
-In addition, Honor Flights often travel to Arlington National Cemetery to witness the Changing of the Guard and pay their respects at the Tomb of the Unknown Soldier.
-Special access is granted to these veterans based on age and mobility challenges.
-Other groups conducting similar trips may be granted special access on a case by case basis.
-If you are an Honor Flight or a similar group wishing to request special access please select this option.
+The Honor Flight Network brings veterans to Washington, D.C. to visit their respective war memorials.
+In addition, honor flights often visit Arlington National Cemetery to witness the changing of the guard and to pay their respects at the Tomb of the Unknown Soldier.
+Requests for honor flights are accepted six months to a year in advance of the group's visit, but must be submitted at least two weeks in advance.
+Arlington National Cemetery grants special access to honor flight participants on account of these veterans' age and mobility challenges.
+Other groups conducting similar trips may be granted special access on a case-by-case basis.
+Request an honor flight or special access ceremony.